Athletics

 Go Falcons!

-Be sure to come out and support Mackenzie and the rest of the Varsity Girls Soccer team as they begin the FHSAA Playoffs with the District Tournament the week of January 22nd.
+Be sure to come out and support Mario and the rest of the Varsity Boys Soccer team beginning with the District Tournament on Thursday, January 23rd.

 Go Falcons!